chingu-voyages/v41-geckos-team-14-be/README.md

 - Background image taken from [Figma](https://www.figma.com/)
 - [API](https://todoapi.fly.dev/api-docs/index.html) coded by [@Cerdtruir](https://github.com/Cerdtruir).
 The API is hosted on [Fly.io](https://fly.io/).

-## Development mode

-In the project directory, run `npm start` in the terminal to start the app in development mode.
-Go to [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ## Contributors

 - [@ellrub](https://github.com/ellrub)